-Widow(er)'s, children's, dependants, and civil partner's pensions
+Widow(er)'s, children's, dependants', and civil partner's pensions

-Where pensions are paid to any of your dependants following your death, these will also be increased, generally in accordance with the same rules as for your own pension, as set out above.
+Where pensions are paid to any of your dependants following your death, and you were receiving a pension increase, your dependants' pensions will also be increased.
+Normally this will be each April, in line with the annual increase in Pension Increase (Review) Orders.